nirupamask/ai-messaging-bot-n8n/README.md

 ## How It Works
 1. User sends a message to the Telegram bot
 2. Telegram triggers a webhook
-3. The webhook starts the n8n workflow
+3. The HTTP starts the n8n workflow
 4. The workflow processes the message
 5. A response is sent back to the user through the Telegram Bot API